synguicid50/mpCalc/README.md

 A multipurpose console application for calculating various mathematical operations.

-//These are just a list of possible features, this project will probably be discontinued before I implement integrals.
+//These are just a list of possible features, this project will probably be discontinued after a few more operations

 -Basic calculator
 -Gauss sum //done